odoo/documentation/content/developer/reference/backend/testing.rst

         Page = self.env['website.page']

-The most common situation is to use :class:`~odoo.tests.common.TransactionCase` and test a property of a model in each method::
+The most common situation is to use :class:`~odoo.tests.TransactionCase` and test a property of a model in each method::

-    class TestModelA(common.TransactionCase):
+    class TestModelA(TransactionCase):
         def test_some_action(self):
             record = self.env['model.a'].create({'field': 'value'})
             record.some_action()